III (Germanic) SS Panzer Corps: History

-The corps was formed in April 1943 as a headquarters for the SS Panzergrenadier Division Wiking and the 11th SS Panzergrenadier Division Nordland.
+The corps was formed in April 1943 as a headquarters for the 5th SS Panzergrenadier Division "Wiking" and the 11th SS Panzergrenadier Division "Nordland".
 The corps was placed under the control of former Wiking commander SS-Obergruppenführer Felix Steiner.
-After training, the corps took part in operations against Yugoslav partisans.
-The corps was then sent to a quiet sector in Army Group North, now made up of the Nordland Division and the 4th SS Volunteer Panzergrenadier Brigade Netherlands.
-By this stage, Wiking had been sent south and came under the control of Army Group South's Eighth Army.
+After training, the corps took part in operations against the Yugoslav Partisans.
+The corps was then sent to a quiet sector in Army Group North, now made up of the Nordland Division and the 4th SS Volunteer Panzergrenadier Brigade "Nederland".
+By this stage, Wiking had been sent south and came under the control of Army Group South's 8th Army.

 Forced back by the 1944 Soviet winter offensive, the corps participated in the Battle for Narva Bridgehead in the summer of 1944.
 It then retreated with the rest of the army group across Estonia and into the Courland Peninsula.
 Transferred to the Oder Front and placed under Steiner's 11th SS Panzer Army, the corps participated in Operation Solstice before being assigned as the reserve corps to the 3rd Panzer Army.